dcl-2019-01/curriculum/docs/getting-help.md

 There are two parts to creating a reprex:

 -   First, you need to make your code reproducible.
 This means that you need to capture everything, i.e., include any `library()` calls and create all necessary objects.
-The easiest way to make sure you've done this is to use the [reprex package](/getting-help#reprex-pkg).
+The easiest way to make sure you've done this is to use the **reprex package** (see below).

 -   Second, you need to make it minimal.
 Strip away everything that is not directly related to your problem until removing any remaining code will either remove your problem or cause a new error.
 This usually involves creating a much smaller and simpler R object than the one you’re facing in real life or even using built-in data.